Impact: Healthy Communities

 Misinformation, the scarcity of health information and even an overabundance of health information make it difficult for individuals and families to make informed decisions about their lives and well-being.
 Often, journalists don’t have the skills or resources to decipher complex science and translate it into plain, actionable language.
 Additional expertise is needed to draw links between health and climate, the environment, women’s rights and humanitarian crises.
 Only once these issues have been effectively communicated will individuals and communities be empowered to take action and pressure policymakers to better their health.

 Internews supports journalists with the tools and training to understand scientific advances in health.
 We offer tactics for communicating health information effectively through data journalism, investigative reporting and engaging media.
 We have developed a rumor-tracking methodology to help prevent the spread of misinformation.
-Internews guides journalists to help audiences see how climate change impacts health and how disease outbreak can have local and global impact.
-Our work helps underserved and marginalized communities access health information that leads to action
+Internews guides journalists to help audiences see how climate change impacts health and how disease outbreaks can have local and global impact.
+Our work helps underserved and marginalized communities access health information that leads to action.

 Health Information in Action: The ECHO Trial